Israeli forces strike Syria air base — report | DW | 02.06.2019

 Iran on Israel's doorstep

-As the Syrian civil war has wound down, Israel has stepped up its strikes on Iran's elite forces in the neighboring state.
-Israeli forces have carried out hundreds of air strikes in Syria, most of them against what Tel Aviv says are Iranian and Hezbollah targets.
+As the Syrian civil war winds down, Israel has stepped up its strikes on Iran's elite forces in the neighboring state.
+Israeli forces have carried out hundreds of airstrikes in Syria, most of them against what Tel Aviv says are Iranian and Hezbollah targets.

 Israel insists that it will not allow Iran — which has sent forces to help President Bashar Assad in Syria's civil war — to establish a permanent military presence in Syria.